 All the hard work – blood and sweat – that it takes to pump, and store breast milk makes us look for an alternative way to use leftover breast milk rather than just simply dumping it.

 Reason why I had unused frozen leftover breast milk was because I weaned my baby off the breast milk.
-There could be other reasons why some women have leftover breast milk such as;
+There could be other reasons why you might have leftover breast milk such as;

-- Your baby refuses to drink breast milk after it is defrosted – sour taste or smell
+- Your baby refuses to drink breast milk after it is defrosted and now you are wondering once breastmilk is heated can it be refrigerated?

 - Breast milk is expired